gasp-xyz/mangata-sdk/README.md

 The **buyAsset** and **sellAsset** methods have been removed and replaced by **multiswapBuyAsset** and **multiswapSellAsset** respectively.

+We no longer support the implementation of depositing to Mangata within the SDK.
+However, we do provide the necessary raw methods for depositing, which should be implemented separately outside of the SDK.
+For specific examples of how to deposit to Mangata using the SDK, please refer to the provided examples.

+To obtain an instance of the Mangata node, please follow this step:

 ```js
 V1:
 const mangata = Mangata.getInstance(["wss://kusama-archive.mangata.online"]);